 Carlyle raises US$6.55b for new Asia fund

-[HONG KONG] Carlyle Group said on Thursday it had raised US$6.55 billion for its Asia private equity fund, its biggest ever, which will seek buyout and strategic investment opportunities across a wide range of sectors in the region.
+CARLYLE Group said on Thursday that it had raised US$6.55 billion for its Asia private equity fund, its biggest ever, which will seek buyout and strategic investment opportunities across a wide range of sectors in the region.

 The latest fund is more than Carlyle's initial target of US$5 billion and 65 per cent bigger than its previous Asia buyout fund, said the US-based private equity firm with US$201 billion of assets under management globally.

-"We expect to see more and larger investment opportunities in the region driven by innovation, attractive demographics, rising consumption and corporate spin-offs," X.D.
-Yang, chairman of Carlyle Asia excluding Japan, said in a statement.
+X D Yang, chairman of Carlyle Asia excluding Japan, said in a statement: "We expect to see more and larger investment opportunities in the region driven by innovation, attractive demographics, rising consumption and corporate spin-offs."

 Investor interest in Asia-focused private equity has grown as deals have increased in size following corporate restructuring and as global private equity funds make headway in key markets, including China, India and Japan.

-The Asian region has become a key battleground for global financial sponsors - a total of 342 funds raised a combined US$107 billion in Asia last year, according to data provider Preqin.
+The Asian region has become a key battleground for global financial sponsors - 342 funds raised a combined US$107 billion in Asia last year, said data provider Preqin.

-Carlyle is also in the process of raising a Chinese yuan fund of 4 billion (S$856.4 million) that would target opportunities in the world's second-largest economy, a person with direct knowledge told Reuters last month.
+Carlyle is also in the process of raising a Chinese yuan fund of four billion (S$856.4 million), which would target opportunities in the world's second-largest economy, a person with direct knowledge told Reuters last month.